How It Works

 High school students are expected to spend 6 hours per course per week.
 A student who takes 5 courses and spends 6 hours per week on each one is devoting approximately 30 hours per week to their course work.

-- 6 hours per course weekly
+- 6 hours daily

 - Most work is online